ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 A plugin author must carefully consider how their arguments should affect recompilation.
 However, the generality is not oppressive.
 In the simplest case where there are no arguments, an author can supply a constant ``Fingerprint``.
-If they need recompilation, ``Nothing``.
+If they need recompilation, ``ForceRecompile``.
 It could be desirable to provide some combinators for the more complicated cases.

 It is possible that an author specifies the incorrect recompilation behaviour